Chainsawkitten/SquareCellsTAS/README.md

 # SquareCellsTAS
 TAS bot for SquareCells.
-Windows only (due to usage of WinAPI to simulate mouse).
+Windows only.

 ## Building
-Use CMake to generate project files.
-If you're using a different screen resolution than 1920x1080, change the values in `src/configuration.hpp`.
+Open in Visual Studio.
+Add a reference to the UnityEngine.dll shipped with the game.
+If you're using a different screen resolution than 1920x1080, change the values in `SquareCellsTAS/Configuration.cs`.
 Then build as usual.

 ## Usage
+1. Copy the data folder to the SquareCells directory.
+1. Start SquareCells.
+1. Inject the SquareCellsTAS DLL into SquareCells using [SharpMonoInjector](https://github.com/warbler/SharpMonoInjector) or other injector of your choice.
+The class name is 'Loader' and the method name is 'Init'.
-Start the bot, open up Level 1 in SquareCells and press R. Make sure you run SquareCells in fullscreen mode or else the positions will be off.
+1. Open up Level 1 and press R. Make sure you run SquareCells in fullscreen mode or else the positions will be off.

 ## Possible timesaves
 Input is limited by framerate.
 Tighter timings could be used if I had a computer that could run the game at a solid 120 fps.
-Right now I wait ~33 ms between inputs.
-The timings can be changed in `src/Timing.cpp`.
+Right now I wait 2 frames between inputs.
+The timings can be changed in `SquareCellsTAS/Timing.cs`.

 It is possible to click the Next and Menu buttons as they slide in.
-I don't use this as I couldn't get it consistent.
-Again, a better computer might be able to make it more consistent.
+This is in the works.